-A small number of AA Executives and Middle Managers have now started wearing the uniform to work to show that there is nothing wrong with the wardrobe, a move that didn’t find the unions approval.
+A small number of AA Executives and Middle Managers have now started wearing the uniform to work to show that there is nothing wrong with the wardrobe, a move that didn’t meet with approval by the unions.

 As could be expected it didn’t take long for union representatives to come out and decry the action of American Airlines management and felt offended by the behavior.

-The whole sage was published in the Chicago Tribune this week (see here).
+The whole saga was published in the Chicago Tribune this week (see here).